 Percent

-10% of an external value, calculated at quote time:Graduated tiered (one-time)
+A percentage of a reference product’s price, calculated at quote time:Graduated tiered

 None (placeholder)

-The product appears in the pricebook with no price.
-Sales reps fill in the amount manually on each quote:default_vat = - to indicate “no default VAT”.
+The product appears in the pricebook but has no configured price.
+Sales reps fill in the amount manually on each quote:Troubleshooting

 pricing_model is case-sensitive.
-Use exactly: Flat, Cost based (with space), Percent, Graduated Tiered, Volume Tiered, None.
-Lowercase flat, cost_based (underscore), or percent are rejected.My type field returned an error
+Use exactly: Flat, Cost based (with a space), Percent, Graduated Tiered, Volume Tiered, None.
+Lowercase variants or underscores (cost_based) are rejected.Import failed: id not recognized

 Tiers are imported in the wrong order

-tiers[starting_unit][N] value to order tiers, not the index [N].
+tiers[starting_unit][N] value, not by index position.
 Make sure tiers[starting_unit][0] is the smallest value.
-Overlapping ranges trigger a validation error.The product_id or pricebook_id values are not recognized
+Overlapping ranges trigger a validation error.vat_code is rejected

 Use the